 Our phone number (302) 736-0674 is a 24/7 number.
 Our answering service offers a live response outside of normal office hours.
 There is 24-hour emergency maintenance available for all true emergencies.
 Any maintenance request that can wait until regular hours will be documented, and scheduled as soon as the office re-opens.
 Our fax number is (302) 736-1595.
 Residents may also submit non-emergency maintenance requests at any time via the Maintenance tab in the Resident Portal on our website.
 These submitted requests will be read and addressed during normal business hours.

 We enjoy a very good reputation and relationship with the Dover Community Police.
 It is our goal to provide the safest, best-managed & best-maintained apartments in Dover.
 We encourage residents to call 911 anytime they feel it is needed.
 (Noise, suspicious activity, safety concerns, etc.)

 Colonial Investment & Management Company, Inc.offers Equal Housing Opportunity.

 We offer Equal Opportunity Housing.
 However, some restrictions do apply.
 Applicants must be 18 years of age or older.
 The Leaseholder must be a resident in the apartment, and each Leaseholder must be able to pass the Credit and the Criminal Background Checks; no co-signers.
-We do not rent to full-time students, and Housing Authority Vouchers (Section 8) are accepted with limitations.
+We do not rent to full-time students.
+We no longer participate in any Housing Voucher program.

 Apartment Rental Application Process: